Giving women more time to labour has reduced the need for c-section by more than half, according to a new study.

 Researchers at Thomas Jefferson University found women who were fully dilated in the second stage and had an epidural could deliver safely after four hours, rather than the previously recommended three hours.

-From the late 1800s, the standard recommendation has been to allow women to remain in the second stage of labour fully dilated before performing a c-section.
+From the late 1800s, the standard recommendation has been to allow women to remain in the second stage of labour fully dilated for two hours before performing a c-section.
 One hundred years later, the recommendations were updated to give women with an epidural in place an extra hour to labour in second stage before a c-section was performed.
 Women without epidurals in place are still only given two hours before a c-section is performed for arrested labour.

 While small, the new study is the first of its kind, and looked at what happens when women with epidurals in the second stage of labour are given four hours, instead of three.
 The researchers recruited 78 women who were between 36 weeks and 42 weeks pregnant.
 They were to be given epidurals during labour and randomly assigned to either the standard recommendation of three hours or four hours during second stage.